anvk/Events.js/README.md

 ﻿# Events v0.1.1

-> Library to create listeners and events for your components.
+> Tiny 1.5KB library which allows you to add an event based communication for your components.

 ## API